 Mass Marketing – Organizations that have sufficient resources can invest in a mass marketing strategy to bring in new donors.
 Mass marketing techniques include purchasing billboards in a target area, buying television commercials, placing print ads in local or topical publications, and airing radio announcements.
 Your ads should share your story in a compelling way and encourage people to go to your website to donate.
 One caution about billboards… you can only put so much information on a billboard.
 An image and a web address may be all that people can see as they whiz past in their cars.

 Online Marketing – Marketing online tends to be lower cost and more targeted than mass media techniques.
 Online marketing includes search engine marketing, placing ads on the right websites, and paying for social media messaging.
 For those of you who think that Facebook is still about connecting people to one another, don’t be fooled.
 Their goal is to connect you with paying advertisers.

-List purchasing – If you have a good idea of who your target market is, there are list brokers that will sell you the right to e-mail to the people in their list.
+List purchasing – If you have a good idea of what kind of person your new online donor might be, there are list brokers that will sell you the right to e-mail to the people in their list.
 You can send a set number of messages based on what you’re willing to pay.